 \subsubsection{Robust Nominal Trajectory}

-If no sensor is available for contact detection, having multiple trajectories is still beneficial.
-By introducing additional decision variables and constraints, the desired trajectory before the contact event can also be reshaped to reduce the worst-case impact within the uncertainty region.
-As a result, selecting a branch among these trajectories is expected to yield improved worst-case performance than the nominal trajectory, even though performance in some specific cases may degrade.
-It is reasonable to choose the middle branch, as it is located at almost equal distance to the extremes of the uncertainty set and thus represents the most representative trajectory.
-This trajectory branches from index $i=\lceil (\mathcal{K}_0+\mathcal{K}_{e})/ {2}\rceil$ and is referred to as the \emph{robust nominal trajectory} (Fig.~\ref{fig:robust_nominal_traj}).
+If contact sensors are not available, multiple trajectories remain beneficial.
+By introducing additional decision variables and constraints, the pre-contact trajectory can be reshaped to reduce worst-case impact within the uncertainty region.
+As a result, selecting a branch is expected to improve worst-case performance compared to the nominal trajectory, although performance in specific cases may degrade.
+A natural choice is the middle branch, as it lies approximately equidistant from the extremes of the uncertainty set and is therefore most representative.
+This trajectory branches at index $i=\lceil (\mathcal{K}_0+\mathcal{K}_{e})/2 \rceil$ and is referred to as the \emph{robust nominal trajectory} (Fig.~\ref{fig:robust_nominal_traj}).